conor-b-abraham/conor-b-abraham.github.io/_projects/1_FibMap.md

     </div>
 </div>
 <div class="caption">
     Figure 3: Schematic showing the automatic salt bridge group determination method and distances.
 For lysine (left), the overall charge of the NH<sub>3</sub> group is 0.69e.
 Because this is the largest charge on the lysine sidechain, the NZ atom will be used as a reference point.
 For aspartic acid (right) the OD1 and OD2 atoms each carry a -0.76e charge.
 Assuming this is below the anion charge cutoff, both atoms will be used as reference points.
-As aspartic acid has 2 reference points and lysine has 1 reference point, two distances are computed, $$D_{NZ-OD1}$$ and $$D_{NZ-OD2}$$.
+As aspartic acid has 2 reference points and lysine has 1 reference point, two distances are computed.
 At least one of these distances must be below the salt bridge distance cutoff for it to count as a salt bridge.
 </div>

 If done automatically, charged residues are identified using the atom charges in the topology.
 Then, for each heavy atom in a charged residue, the total charge of that atom and any connected hydrogens is computed (Figure 3).
 For anions, if the total charge is less than the charge cutoff (Default: -0.5e), the heavy atom is added to the charged region for that atom.
 For cations, if the total charge is greater than the charge cutoff (Default: 0.5e), the heavy atom is added to the charged region for that atom.
 If no heavy atom meets the cutoff requirement for an acidic or basic residue, the heavy atom closest to the cutoff will be used and a warning will be thrown.